Output

 Custom weights can be passed with the argument

-), the covariances of/with the derived parameters are included in the returned matrix.If
+derivedisTrue(defaultFalse), the covariances of/with the derived parameters are included in the returned matrix.If

-) returns the covariances of the tempered posteriorp**(1/temperature)
+tempered=True(defaultFalse) returns the covariances of the tempered posteriorp**(1/temperature).NB: For tempered samples, if passed

-(default), detempered weights are computed on-the-fly.
-If this or any other function returning untempered statistical quantities of a tempered sample is expected to be called repeatedly, it would be more efficient to detemper the collection first withSampleCollection.reset_temperature()
+tempered=False(default), detempered weights are computed on-the-fly.
+If this or any other function returning untempered statistical quantities of a tempered sample is expected to be called repeatedly, it would be more efficient to detemper the collection first withSampleCollection.reset_temperature(), and call these methods on the returned Collection.- Return type:

 ndarray

-- reweight(importance_weights, check=True)¶
+- reweight(importance_weights, with_batch=None, check=True)

-Reweights the sample with the given
+Reweights the sample in-place with the given

-.Temperature information is dropped.
+importance_weights.Temperature information is dropped.

-).For the sake of speed, length and positivity checks on the importance weights can be skipped with
+SampleCollection.copy()).For the sake of speed, length and positivity checks on the importance weights can be skipped with

-- filtered_copy(where)¶
+- filtered_copy(where)

 Returns a copy of the collection with some condition

-imposed.- Return type:
+whereimposed.- Return type:

-- skip_samples(skip, inplace=False)¶
+- skip_samples(skip, inplace=False)

 Skips some initial samples, or an initial fraction of them.